Royal Gibraltar Police: Uniform

 In general the uniformed officers of the Gibraltar force follow British police models in their dress.
 On foot patrol, male constables and sergeants, like their counterparts in England and Wales, Jersey, Guernsey, the Isle of Man and Bermuda, wear the traditional headgear of the "bobby on the beat", correctly known as the "custodian helmet", which is similar to some Army helmets and was adopted by the Metropolitan Police in London in 1863 to replace the top hat formerly worn, other forces then following suit.
 The helmet is traditionally made of cork covered outside by felt or serge-like material that matches the tunic.

 As in many police forces in England and Wales, the Brunswick star is used as the basis for the force badge, with a central device representing Gibraltar.
 The badge appears also as the helmet plate.

 Rank structure

 The RGP rank structure follows the usual UK police pattern, but with fewer ranks.
-The chief police officer is known as the Commissioner The RGP ranks consist of:
+The chief police officer titled the Commissioner of Police.
+The RGP ranks consist of:

+The rank of Chief Superintendent was a rank introduced in 2014 replacing the rank of Assistant commissioner, which has acted as the deputy to the commissioner and as the force's second-in-command.
+This decision was reverted in 2018 by the force's new Commissioner Ian McGrail, who believed that the designation was not representative of the post’s position.
+The appointment of Senior Sergeant was introduced a month after the re-introduction of the rank of Assistant Commissioner.
+This appointment is held by leaders of the response teams in operational response, which the appointment came with additional responsibilities.
+Sergeants designated with the appointment are entitled to wear the insiginia of sergeant's chevrons with a crown on top.
+The rank title was later at some point replaced with Crown Sergeant.

 RGP Marine Section

-The Royal Gibraltar Police force have a marine section located in the Royal Navy Base, This facility is jointly used with the Gibraltar Defence Police Marine Section.
+The Royal Navy Base houses a facility which is jointly used by the marine sections of The Royal Gibraltar Police and the Gibraltar Defence Police.
 Since 2012 there have been many new additions to the unit including jet skis and larger vessels.

 The role of the RGP Marine Section is to enforce the law in British Gibraltar Territorial Waters and this often includes co-operation with other local and international agencies.
 The RGP Marine Section plays a vital role in anti-drug smuggling operations for the local area.

 Vessels of the Royal Gibraltar Police Marine Section: